robvanpamel/robvanpamel.github.io/_posts/2023-01-30-NDCLondon-Lookback.md

 - Use of sync communications

 There were a lot of other interesting sessions but it would take too long to list all the talks I attended.
 I must admit that the overall quality of the given talks was very high.
-And looking back also includes the nice lunches we had in combination with a good party on Thursday.
+And looking back also includes the nice lunches we had in combination with a good party from the line-breakers on Thursday.

 That will be it for today, see you next time!